IsidroGH/Sondasplorer/README.md

 These three probes types generate statistical information about the number of invocations, total time, exclusive time, maximum time, minimum time and the error count.

+In Sondasplorer framework a probe is a Java class designed to assess and/or modify any parameter in runtime.
+For example we can:

+Assess methods total execution time
+Assess methods exclusive execution time
+Assess execution errors
+Investigate methods calling parameters
+Assess methods invocation count
+Generate a performance execution tree
+Detect memory leaks
+Alter existing classes funcionality in a transparent way Do whatever your imagination can create

 Full description
 ================